codr7/gapl/README.md

 ### intro
 g/>pl is a scripting language/toolkit designed to complement Go.

+### status
+The functionality described in this document is implemented and verified to work but not much else at the moment.
+Any ideas for improvements are most welcome.

 ### syntax
 The provided syntax is relatively simple and trivial to customize/replace.